-Applications for the Mutual Benefit Association (MBA) and most other life insurers include a section where the applicant designates who will be named as the beneficiary of the policy.
-Some life insurance applications have specific language for the designation of a beneficiary.
-For example, "Death benefits will be paid to the spouse of the insured, if living.
+Applications for the Mutual Benefit Association (MBA) and most other life insurers include a section for the applicant to designate who will be named as the beneficiary of the policy.
+Some life insurance applications have specific language for the designation of a beneficiary; for example: "Death benefits will be paid to the spouse of the insured, if living.
 If the spouse of the insured is not living, death benefits will be paid to the living children of the insured, in equal amounts.
 If no spouse or children are living, death benefits will be paid to the estate of the insured."

 A policy applicant is well advised to specifically designate a beneficiary on his or her life insurance policy.
-This will ensure that the person (or persons) supposed to receive the life insurance proceeds, actually does.
-Each beneficiary should be identified as clearly as possible, using their full name, Social Security number, and relationship to the insured.
-Providing this information can help in locating, and properly identifying, the beneficiary after the insured's death.
+This will ensure that the person (or persons) who are supposed to receive the life insurance actually do receive the proceeds.
+Each beneficiary should be identified as clearly as possible, using his or her full name, Social Security number and relationship to the insured.
+Providing this information can help in locating and properly identifying the beneficiary after the insured's death.

 Choosing a beneficiary for a life insurance policy can be challenging, and no one can tell the applicant whom to name.
 In addition, the applicant is not limited to having only one beneficiary.
 The "primary beneficiary" (or beneficiaries) of a life insurance policy is the first person (or persons) who will receive the benefits upon the death of the insured.
 More than one person may be named as primary beneficiary.
 A "contingent beneficiary" (or beneficiaries) will receive benefits only if the primary beneficiary predeceases the insured.
 This beneficiary is often called a secondary beneficiary.
-As with the primary beneficiary, more than one person may be designated as contingent beneficiary.
+As with the primary beneficiary, more than one person may be designated as a contingent beneficiary.